MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 ### Edit the DOM

-If you want to quickly experiment with content changes without ever leaving the live tab, try DevTools.
+If you want to quickly experiment with content changes without ever leaving the live tab, try using DevTools.

 1. In DevTools, hover on `Your site!`, open the contextual menu (right-click) to open the contextual menu and choose **Edit as HTML**.